1 Accessing REDCap

 5 eConsenting

-5.2 Consenting process
+5.2 eConsenting process

-The following page will show a preview of the signed consent document for the subject to review.
-After double checking the document, the subject will need to check the box stating that the information in the document is correct.
+The following page will display a preview of the signed consent document.
+After reviewing the document, the participant will need to check the box stating that the information in the document is correct.
 After that they may press Submit.
-This will save the consent form information, add a PDF copy of the consent to the Consent form in REDCap, and proceed to the next consent if applicable.
-To print a copy of the consent for the participant, navigate to the Consent form for the participant and download the pdf in the Signed consent PDF field.

 For older projects that have not been updated with file upload field in the consent form, a PDF copy of the consent will be saved to the File Repository after the survey is complete.
-To print a copy of the consent for the participant, navigate to the File Repository by clicking the link in the left-hand side bar of the project in the ‘Applications’ section.
+To print a copy of the consent for the participant, navigate to the File Repository by clicking the link in the left-hand sidebar of the project in the ‘Applications’ section.
 From there you will see a folder called ‘PDF Survey Archive’.

 5.3 Paper consenting